 NEWS ITEMS

-PSRHS June 4 Spring Field Trip – Sacramento Shops
+PSRHS June 4 Spring Field Trip Summary- Sacramento Shops

 View select videos of Big Boy in Feather River Canyon on the west coast leg of the 2026 cross-country tour.
 Also available are videos of the UP Steam Shops and Big Boy’s slightly smaller articulated cousin SP’s Cab-Forward.
 You can access these videos on our Big Boy & Other Articulateds — Select Videos page.

-See our Big Boy Page for further details and updates regarding the tour itinerary, and photos of a new commemorative locomotive, UP1776 – America250 that will accompany Big Boy, along with UP1616 honoring President Abraham Lincoln.
+See our Big Boy Page for details and updates regarding the Big Boy cross-country tour itinerary, and photos of the new commemorative locomotive, UP1776 – America250 that is accompanying Big Boy, along with UP1616 honoring President Abraham Lincoln.

 You can view archived photos and video of Big Boy’s 2024 run through Colfax.
 A link on that page to UP’s web site will take you to further information on the cross-country tour, and other items of interest to rail fans.